 Here’s how it actually works.
-First, the doctor draws blood from the patient and puts it into a centrifuge, which is a machine that spins the blood to separate it into its different components—red blood cells and plasma.
+First, blood is drawn from the patient and is placed in a centrifuge, which is a machine that spins the blood to separate it into its different components—red blood cells and plasma.

-Then, the doctor takes the platelet-rich plasma and puts it directly into the patient’s hair follicles by using a syringe and a thin needle.
+Then, the clinician takes the platelet-rich plasma and puts it directly onto the scalp where hair follicles are concentrated by using a syringe and a thin needle.
 Platelets are known to contain many growth factors, which some believe could help grow hair back and even produce new hair follicles.

-While it’s a short, 10-minute treatment, the patient has to receive several injections: once a month for three months, then one time every three to six months for as long as they want to keep their hair.
+While it’s a short, 15-minute treatment, the patient has to have several sessions to maximize their chances for success: four sessions in the first six months, then one time every six months for as long as they want to keep their hair.

 So, we wanted to know, do PRP treatments actually work?
 Are getting all these injections worth it?

 “There are enough research papers that show hair growth in many individuals,” says Dr. Shapiro.
 “But it’s really made for cases that are not severe.
 I recommend it for men with early-stage male pattern hair loss.”

 And while some studies may have concluded that PRP treatment is successful in preventing hair loss and promoting hair regrowth, Dr. Tosti reminds us that some treatments, such as “platelet-rich plasma and low-level light therapy (LLLT) can be utilized in association with the minoxidil and finasteride to add additional benefits.
 I recommend PRP as a booster and LLLT to reduce inflammation.”